PaddiM8/Sheet2Dictionary/README.md

 |---|---|---|---|---|---|---|
 | vālo| leg, walk, go | noun, verb | A limb | Moving using one's legs | vālosē > It is a leg | vālon toralu > I walk to the house |

 As you can see, you can provide a translation after a `>`.
+You can also provide several examples for one "part of speech" by separating them by a pipe: `|`.